 I booked tickets for 2, for my mam and wondering if there would be someone else to go as I didnt think I would enjoy it, but boy was I wrong.
 It was absolutely spectacular.
 I wanted to come back for the 19.00 showing haha, but obviously I couldnt have lol.
 It was amazing and I enjoyed every last part of the show.
 Well done everybody who took part.
 I was glued to the stage. :)

 117 Westgate Road,

-For those with difficulty operating a telephone please email firstname.lastname@example.org.Please note this email address is only for patrons who cannot operate a telephone, all other enquiries should be made via the booking hotline.
+For those with difficulty operating a telephone, please email email@example.com.Please note this email address is only for patrons who cannot operate a telephone – all other enquiries should be made via the number above

-We strongly advise that you discuss the situation with your GP and take his/her advice; you should consider the following:
+PregnancyIf pregnant, we strongly advise that you discuss the situation with your GP and take their advice, as well as considering the following:

 - The type of event, i.e. heavy rock concert with lots of bass/vibration